exekube/base-project/README.md

 $ docker-compose run --rm xk up live/dev/infra
 ```

----
-⬇️ Below this line, we create **ephemeral** resources.
-You can create and destroy these resources *as often as you want* ⬇️

----

 ### Step 4: Create a Kubernetes cluster and all Kubernetes resources

 4a.
 Create all resources: